graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 ##### Solution 2: Use union types with fragments

 If you are not familiar with Union types you can think of them as "either A or B but not both".
-You can find more details about Union types [here](https://github.com/nodkz/conf-talks/tree/master/articles/graphql/types#union-types).

 ```graphql
 # Basic type for complaint